THIS DATE IN HISTORY: Oct. 22

 1953: Dick Irvin becomes the first coach in NHL history to win 600 games when the Montreal Canadiens defeat the Chicago Blackhawks 3-2 at Chicago Stadium.

-Irvin has 11 seasons behind the bench after stints with the Blackhawks (two seasons) and Toronto Maple Leafs (nine seasons) when he's hired by the Canadiens in 1940.
-He guides Montreal to three Stanley Cups, the last one in the spring of 1953.
+Irvin coached two seasons with the Blackhawks and nine with the Toronto Maple Leafs when he's hired by the Canadiens in 1940.
+He guides Montreal to the Stanley Cup three times, the last one in the spring of 1953.

 Exactly six years later, Lemieux gets his 28th NHL hat trick and has two assists for a five-point night in Pittsburgh's 9-6 victory against the Detroit Red Wings at the Civic Arena.